diskuv/dk/docs/SPECIFICATION.md

 ### Dynamic Functions

-Use the [MOREINCLUDES](#moreincludes) and [MORECOMMANDS](#morecommands) to create a function which perform `get-object`, `get-asset` and other commands dynamically.
+Use the [MOREINCLUDES](#moreincludes) and [MORECOMMANDS](#morecommands) to create a function which perform `get-object`, `get-bundle` and other commands dynamically.
 You'll want to do this in the following scenarios:

 1. (lazy evaluation) All `precommands` are executed, modulo some optimizations specific to the [object slot](#object-slots), and they can be expensive.
-Using a dynamic function you can do an expensive `get-object` or `get-asset-file` based on the function inputs.
+Using a dynamic function you can do an expensive `get-object` or `get-asset` based on the function inputs.
 2. (language builds) Many languages have a lock file which can be parsed and executed to build a project: npm and cargo lockfiles, etc. Using a dynamic function means you don't have to model that language in the dk build system.
-Instead, write a dynamic function that can read the lock file (use a `get-asset-file` in the precommand to grab a language parser) and create a [values.json](#json-files) from that lock file.
+Instead, write a dynamic function that can read the lock file (use a `get-asset` in the precommand to grab a language parser) and create a [values.json](#json-files) from that lock file.
 You'll get incremental language builds cheaply.
 3. (huge build graphs) You can shrink a build graph by delegating large parts of it to dynamic functions.
 The entire build graph (minus dynamic functions) must be kept in memory so using a dynamic function gives you a knob so you don't have to increase the memory. *nit: this requires garbage collection / cache eviction of dynamic functions from the in-memory trace store, which is not implemented yet in the reference implementation*

 Any function, including dynamic functions, must enumerate all the output files it produces.
 This limits dynamic functions in (we believe) a good way: you must know the outputs before you run the dynamic function.
 This design choice was influenced by Buck2.